Tweet

 Gareth Owen

-Reader at the Institute of Psychiatry, Psychology and Neuroscience, KCL and honorary consultant psychiatrist, King’s Health Partners.
-Gareth is an academic psychiatrist with expertise in mental health, ethics and law as well as policy.
-He co leads workstreams 3 and 6 and contributes widely across the research network.
-Gareth chairs the MHJ academic management group.
+Clinical senior lecturer at the Institute of Psychiatry, Psychology and Neuroscience, KCL and honorary consultant psychiatrist.
+Gareth has expertise in mixed methods, psychiatric phenomenology, mental health, ethics and law as well as policy.
+He will lead on Work Stream 3 and Work Stream 6 and contribute widely across the research network.

 Tania Gergel